Definitely-not-AWS-Workshops/workshop-2-blog/content/13-Experiments-With-GitHub-Actions-Merge-Group/3-Experiment-2/_index.md

 python test.py
 ```

-Your test cases should now fail.
+By now, your test cases are expected to fail.

 ![00017](/images/13/3/00015.svg?featherlight=false&width=100pc)

-Even with local testings and CI workflow executions have passed on individual pull requests, your *main* codebase can still break if it is not tested with the latest merged code on the local machine earlier.
-To help prevent this, let’s take the next step and create a basic branch protection rule to safeguard your workflow and reduce the chances of errors slipping through.
+Just like in the first experiment, even with successful local testing on each branch and passing CI workflows for individual pull requests, your *main* codebase can still end up broken.
+In this case, it gets worse — since the person *b*'s pull request did not catch the bad merge early on.
+To help avoid this, let's take the next step: set up a basic branch protection rule to strengthen your workflow and prevent these issues from slipping through.